Understand more about the Causes of Separation Anxiety in Dogs

 Crate training is helpful for dogs to learn a crate is a safe place to be left alone.
 It can also reduce anxiety and stress, but it’s vital that your dog feels comfortable.

 Suppose your dog shows signs of distress due to prolonged exposure to other dogs or people, then a crate isn’t the best choice.
-Instead of using a crate, you can configure your dog to one room.
+Instead of using a box, you can configure your dog to one room.

 Become a Dog Trainer